 Collect and align data from multiple streams to support ESG relevance and investor intent.
 Key inputs include:

-- •Property-level ESG signals: energy performance certificates, operational emissions, retrofit history, LEED/BREEAM or equivalent certifications.
+- Property-level ESG signals: energy performance certificates, operational emissions, retrofit history, LEED/BREEAM or equivalent certifications.

-- •Climate risk and resilience data: flood, wildfire exposure, heat stress indices, and regulatory climate risk disclosures.
+- Climate risk and resilience data: flood, wildfire exposure, heat stress indices, and regulatory climate risk disclosures.

-- •Market and portfolio context: geography, asset class, portfolio diversification targets, and ESG policy commitments.
+- Market and portfolio context: geography, asset class, portfolio diversification targets, and ESG policy commitments.

-- •Investor signals: stated ESG preferences, prior engagement history, and permissioned contact preferences.
+- Investor signals: stated ESG preferences, prior engagement history, and permissioned contact preferences.

-- •Interaction signals: outreach responses, engagement quality metrics, and scheduling outcomes.
+- Interaction signals: outreach responses, engagement quality metrics, and scheduling outcomes.

 Transform raw inputs into stable features via normalization, unit harmonization, and temporal alignment.
 Build features that capture ESG relevance, investor intent strength, and predicted engagement propensity.
 Maintain feature provenance and versioning to support audits and reproducibility.
+Pattern references such as Autonomous Data Cleansing for Legacy Real Estate ERP Migrations can inform best practices in data quality gates and lineage.

 Modeling and Agentic Inference